 Doctoral Dissertation Defense After the Doctoral Dissertation Committee has determined that the final draft of the dissertation is suitable for presentation; the Committee will request the scheduling and announcement of the Dissertation Defense (also called Final Oral Examination or Oral Defense.)
 Check with the College and Program for college and program specific procedures for this process.
 A copy of the announcement should be sent to the Office of Graduate Studies, preferably two weeks in advance of the defense date.
 The announcement must also be posted in a public forum for a minimum of twenty-four hours to comply with statute requirements for a public meeting.
-A student must be physically present at the defense and must successfully defend the dissertation
+The student and (Co-) Major Professors must be physically present at the defense.
+The student must successfully defend the dissertation

 to be able to proceed and complete the final submission process.